Log-in to print your own copies or browse using the "view a sample" link.

 Opportunities for regular feedback and on-the-job learning

-Once staff have settled in, employers should retain open and constructive communication.
-Early response to problems or concerns is crucial and regular feedback can help open the way for conversations about performance that may need to happen from time to time.
+Once staff have settled in, employers should maintain open and constructive communication.
+An early response to problems or concerns is crucial and regular feedback can help open the way for conversations about performance that may need to happen from time to time.

 Many staff members say that they would like more feedback from their employers, so we have a number of resources to facilitate regular staff learning and skills development.
-It would be fair to say that nearly everyone finds formal performance appraisals awkward and unproductive, so we also offer guidance to help put this in perspective.
+It would be fair to say that nearly everyone finds formal performance appraisals awkward and not all that productive, so we have some guidance to help put this in perspective.
 Read more about managing staff performance.

 Essential OSCAR resources